My Year as a Specials Rotation Librarian

 That meant that on Mondays, I had to have lessons for all six grade levels, right from the first day of the week.
 I had to plan my lessons well, or some of my more chaotic (not to mention large) classes would quickly get out of hand.

-Worst of all, I had only 5 minutes between the classes, so my ability to use the restroom and sip my cold coffee was also gone.
+Worst of all, I had only 5 minutes between the classes, if I was lucky and all classes arrived exactly on time.
+That wasn’t the norm, so my ability to use the restroom and sip my cold coffee was also gone.
 This girl needs her potty and coffee, people!

 THE FRIDAY ASSEMBLY = MORE TO PLAN